tarcisiooliveira/Bank-Api/README.md

 ## Admins

 - Sign up new Admin
 > This feature creates an administrator.
-They have access to the transaction report
+They have access to the transaction report.
 - Sign in Admin
-> This feature requires that the administrator's credentials (email and password), if the credentials are valid, the response will have a token that allow the access to protected resources
+> This feature requires that the administrator's credentials (email and password), if the credentials are valid, the response will have a token that allow the access to protected resources.
+By default, you have `admin@email.com` and `123456` as password to try the API.
-- report
+- Report
 > This feature returns the sum of all transactions for a period

 ## Setup

 There is a Makefile that call some docker commands to start the application and test it.

 To start the application:
 > make up

 To start application in iterative mode: